-Everyday, we come in contact with thousands of microscopic germs which have the potential to make us sick.
-Keeping your hands clean is vital for helping you stay well and preventing the spread of illnesses.
+Every day you come in contact with thousands of microscopic germs that have the potential to make you sick.
+Keeping your hands clean is vital to help you stay well and prevent the spread of illnesses.

 When to wash your hands

 When your hands look dirty, it's easy to tell that they need washing.
 But most of the time you won't see the germs that need to be cleaned off.
 That's why you should always wash and dry your hands at the following times:

 Tip: If you have someone at home who is sick, you should wash your hands more often.